NHSDigital/integration-adaptor-gp2gp-sending/nhs-england-developer-information.md

 ### How to transform arbitrary json ASR payload files

-This is an interoperability testing tool to transform arbitrary/ad-hoc json ASR payloads and access the outputs.
+This is an interoperability testing tool to transform arbitrary/ad-hoc json ASR payloads, access the outputs and validate the produced XML against the relevant schema.

 1. Navigate to the input folder and place all Json files to convert here.
    `integration-adaptor-gp2gp/transformJsonToXml/input/`